 So, if you slip up over the weekend, if you eat too many sweet treats around the holidays, or if you just indulged because you just felt like it, give yourself some grace here.
 Life is about enjoying yourself and your time on earth.
 There’s nothing wrong with a little indulgence.
 Tell yourself that you deserved the indulgence and you are ready to get back to your goals!
 Trust me, nothing productive comes from beating yourself up.

-Related: How to finally start achieving your goals
+Related: How to finally start achieving your goals, How to get out of a funk

 In the pictures I shared above, I had spent the last couple months indulging in Halloween candy and Christmas cookies.
 Honestly, it made me happy in the moment and I thoroughly enjoyed everything that I indulged in.
 I let myself enjoy it & when it was all over, I was ready to get back on track.